CSCfi/csc-user-guide/docs/apps/blast.md

 ## Manual

-More information about Blast can be found from the [BLAST page of NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi)
+More information on Blast can be found from the [BLAST page of NCBI](https://blast.ncbi.nlm.nih.gov/Blast.cgi)